 The standard 75mm Turret: The Sherman’s First Turret, It Had Many Minor Changes

-When hull production switched over to the 47 degree frontal armor configuration, and they went with the large driver and loaders hatches on the M4, M4A2 and M4A3 production, the 75mm turrets needed modification.
-The hinge for the larger drivers and co drivers hatches stuck up higher than the older small hatch hulls, they could interfere with the turrets rotation, since they barely cleared the bustle were the radio was mounted in the back of the turret.
+When hull production switched over to the 47-degree frontal armor configuration, and they went with the large driver and loaders hatches on the M4, M4A2, and M4A3 production, the 75mm turrets needed modification.
+The hinge for the larger drivers and co-drivers hatches stuck up higher than the older small hatch hulls, they could interfere with the turret’s rotation, since they barely cleared the bustle was the radio was mounted in the back of the turret.
 The first solution was to notch the bustle a little, but they also changed the turret casting, raising the whole bustle area and making the top of the turret flatter.

 For the very best in minute detail on this subject, please check out the Sherman Minutia site.
 One minor bit of trivia about the original style turret, the D50878, and D78461 castings, the ones produced for the 105 armed tanks were unique, in that they had an extra armored ventilator whole drilled in so another one could be mounted.
 So the 105mm turrets really are 105mm only.
 I’m still not sure if there is a 1/35mm Sherman M4 105, or M4A3 105 with the correct turret.

 The T23 Turret: Developed For the Failed T23 program, It Found a New Purpose on The Sherman